 Better Customer Service

 Lack of flexibility and personalization can irritate clients and cause them to turn to your competitors.
-This can be avoided by implementing telematics-based solutions in insurance that allow for the customization of offers.
+This can be avoided by implementing telematics-based solutions that allow for the customization of offers.
 By doing so, you’ll naturally cater to the desires of consumers and boost the quality of provided services.

 Additionally, by speeding up claims processing, insurers can deliver a better experience to clients whose claims are honest and valid.
 Thus, leaving a positive impression and keeping them loyal to your organization.